madflow/jquery-slugify/README.md

 You can install the plugin using Bower:

     bower install jquery-slugify

+You can install the plugin using NPM:

+    npm install jquery-slugify --save

+You can install the plugin using YARN:

+    yarn add jquery-slugify

 You can download the [production version][min] or the [development version][max].